weichslgartner/weichslgartner.github.io/perf.md

 ```

 The we need another google tool to convert perf data.
-This one uses Bazel build system, but my local bazel was quite old and I read on the internet that the cool kids use bazelisk.
+This one uses Bazel build system, but my local bazel was quite old and I read on the internet that the cool kids use bazelisk to keep their bazel uptodate.

 ```